 Instead of starting at such low rates, start showing expertise in the area you can work and how it can add value.

-Let me share an example for one of the most competitive niche for freelancing on Upwork – WordPress designs.
+Let me share an example for one of the most competitive niches for freelancing on Upwork – WordPress designs.

-Search for WordPress theme designer on Upwork and you will find new freelancers quote an hourly rate as low as $3 per hour.
-It is $3 per hour not because they value their services at that rate but because that’s the lowest hourly rate allowed in Upwork.
+Search for WordPress theme designer on Upwork, and you will find new freelancers quote an hourly rate as low as $3 per hour.
+The $3 per hour is not because they value their services at that rate.
+It is because that’s the lowest hourly rate allowed in Upwork.

-Instead of starting so low, try to create few sample themes and submit it to WordPress templates directory.
-Once approved you can use those as sample in your portfolio.
+Instead of starting so low, try to create a few sample themes and submit it to WordPress templates directory.
+Once approved, you can use those as a sample in your portfolio.
 Themes approved on the official WordPress site under your name can demand an hourly rate much better than the lowest possible price.